Efficiency of higher-order algorithms for minimizing composite functions: Numerical simulations

-Note that both formulation fits into our general problem \eqref{eq:optpb}.
-We compare GCHO algorithm for the two formulations, \eqref{min:2} and \eqref{min:1}.
-At each iteration of GCHO algorithm we replace each function $F_{i}$ by its Taylor approximation of order $2$, i.e. $p=2$, plus a cubic regularization and solve the corresponding subproblem \eqref{alg:MHO} using Ipopt \cite{WacBie:06}.
-Since it is difficult to compute the corresponding Lipschitz constants for the hessian $\nabla^2 F_i$, we use a line search procedure based on the descent inequality \eqref{eq:loc}.
-In GCHO algorithm, the stopping criterion is $\norm{x_{k+1} - x_{k}} \leq 10^{-4}$ and the starting point $x_0$ is taken from \cite{MoGaHi:81}.
-In Table 1, we summarize our numerical results in terms of cpu time, number of iterations and optimal solution found by GCHO algorithm for the two formulations.
-From the table, we observe that GCHO algorithm applied to the min-max formulation performs better than the GCHO algorithm applied to the the least-squares problem, both in cpu time and number of iterations.
+where $f_{\text{best}} = f^* \approx 0$, but positive, and the starting point $x_0$ are taken from \cite{MoGaHi:81}.
+In Tables \ref{tab2} and \ref{tab3}, we summarize our numerical results in terms of cpu time and number of iterations for GCHO algorithm $p = 1,2$, IPOPT and \cite{GoReSc:19}.
+Note that the test functions we consider in the two tables are nonconvex and most of them satisfy the KL condition (as semi-algrabraic functions).
+From the tables, we observe that GCHO algorithm ($p=1$ or $p=2$) applied to the min-max formulation performs better than the GCHO algorithm ($p=1$ or $p=2$) applied to the the least-squares problem, both in cpu time and number of iterations.
 This is due to the fact that the regularization constants for the min-max problem \eqref{min:2}, $M_{p}^{\text{max}} = \big(M_{p}^{\text{max}}(1), \cdots, M_{p}^{\text{max}}(m)\big)$, are much smaller than the one for the least-squares formulation \eqref{min:1}, $M_{p}^\text{ls}$, i.e., $M_{p}^\text{ls} \approx \sum_{i=1}^m M_{p}^{\text{max}} (i)$.
-Moreover, we observe that GCHO algorithm for both formulations is able to identify the global optimal points given in \cite{MoGaHi:81}.
+Moreover, from the tables we observe that increasing the order of the Taylor approximation is beneficial for the GCHO algorithm: e.g., in the min-max formulation, GCHO with $p=2$ is at least twice faster than GCHO with $p=1$.
+We also observe from Table \ref{tab3} that GCHO algorithm applied to min-max formulation for $p=2$ has a better behavior (in both cpu time and number of iterations) than the method proposed in \cite{GoReSc:19} for the least-squares formulation.
+Finally, GCHO algorithm ($p=1, 2$) for both formulations is able to identify the global optimal points/values given in \cite{MoGaHi:81}, while IPOPT directly applied to the formulations \eqref{min:1} or \eqref{min:2} may fail to identify the global optimal points/values (see Tables 2 and 3).